wp-plugins/really-simple-ssl/readme.txt

 * Yes, every request to your domain gets redirected to https.

 == Changelog ==
+= 2.1.9 =
+* Added the possibility to prevent htaccess from being edited, in case of redirect loop.
 = 2.1.7 =
 * Refined SSL detection
 * Bugfix on deactivation of plugin